This manual describes how to add a planet to SpaceEngine. Before continuing, it is recommended that you read these manuals first:

 Quick start: find a similar planet in SpaceEngine

 It looks good enough.
-Lets copy it into our system.
+Let's copy it into our system.
 Open the Planet editor ([Shift]+[F2] or Main Menu -> Editor -> Edit planet).
 Make sure the planet is selected, otherwise the Editor will not open or will open for some other planet.
 We will talk about Editor options later.
 Now, press the [Export script] button:

 Press the [Export] button, and a file called RS 8474-918-7-65905-410 A4.sc will appear in the export/ directory.

-In the MySystem.sc file we must give a good name for our planet.
+In the MySystem.sc file we need to come up with a good name for our planet.
 The star we had chosen is called Chara, so a good name for its planet is Char (hello from the Queen of Blades 🙂 ).
-Look at the very first line and change it from Planet “A4” to Planet “Char”.
+Look at the very first line and change it from Planet "A4" to Planet "Char".
 Next, we must tell SpaceEngine that this planet must revolve around the star Chara.
-Look at the third line, and change it from ParentBody “A” to ParentBody “Chara”.
-Now the planet will revolve around Chara, but it may have the wrong orbit, especially if you had exported a moon and want to make it a planet, or vise versa.
+Look at the third line, and change it from ParentBody "A" to ParentBody "Chara".
+Now the planet will revolve around Chara, but it may have the wrong orbit, especially if you exported a moon and want to make it a planet, or vise versa.
 Scroll to the end of the script and find the Orbit tag.
-Change the parameter SemiMajorAxis to 1.0 (this means a distance from the star of 1 astronomical unit) – it’s a good start for tweaking an Earth-like planet near a Sun-like star.
-You may also remove the Period parameter (for SE to calculate it automatically based on the mass of the star), and change the Eccentricity to some small value (so the planet’s orbit will be nearly circular).
+Change the parameter SemiMajorAxis to 1.0 (this means a distance from the star of 1 astronomical unit) - it's a good start for tweaking an Earth-like planet near a Sun-like star.
+You may also remove the Period parameter (for SE to calculate it automatically based on the mass of the star), and change the Eccentricity to some small value (so the planet's orbit will be nearly circular).
 Save your changes and launch SpaceEngine.
-Hit the [F3] key and enter your planet’s name, Char.
+Hit the [F3] key and enter your planet's name, Char.
 Then press the [G] key twice and you will see your planet:

 Using the Planet editor